Generative AI in the Classroom

 Generative AI’s Impact on Individual Courses

 Once instructors have taken some time to become acquainted with these technologies, they should consider how generative AI will impact their courses and what measures they might need to take.
 CATL recommends that all instructors include an AI syllabus statement outlining how and when students can use AI-powered tools in their course, especially since each instructor’s definition of “acceptable use” will vary.
-It is also critical that instructors explain (and model) appropriate citation of GAI use or information.
+It is also critical that instructors explain (and model) appropriate acknowledgment and/or citation of GAI use.

 Guidance on AI Usage